 Common signs of recruitment fraud

-- If you come across an advertisement or receive an email, SMS, letter or phone call offering you a guaranteed income or job.
+- Be cautious if you come across an advertisement or receive an email, SMS, WhatsApp message, letter or phone call offering you a guaranteed income or job.
 It may claim that you can make a lot of money, with little effort, using your personal computer, or guarantee large returns.

 - Be cautious of fake recruitment company accounts with limited followers and limited posts.
 Drake recruiters would never ask you to contact us through a personal social media profile or a WhatsApp number.
 You can contact each of our Drake branches via our Drake New Zealand Contact Page.